0xAX/linux-insides/Booting/linux-bootstrap-1.md

 which is 65519 bytes over first megabyte.
 Since only one megabyte is accessible in real mode, `0x10ffef` becomes `0x00ffef` with disabled [A20](https://en.wikipedia.org/wiki/A20_line).

 Ok, now we know about real mode and memory addressing.
-Let's get back to register values after reset:
+Let's get back to discuss about register values after reset:

 `CS` register consists of two parts: the visible segment selector and hidden base address.
 We know predefined `CS` base and `IP` value, so the logical address will be: